 Instruments used in the Marching Hundred include piccolo (no flutes), clarinet, alto and tenor saxophone, trumpet, mellophone, trombone, baritone, sousaphone, snare/tenor/bass drums and cymbals.

-Instruments provided by Indiana University are: mellophones, trombones, baritones, sousaphones and percussion.
+Instruments provided by Indiana University are: mellophones, trumpets, trombones, baritones, sousaphones and percussion.

 Will I need to do fundraisers?
 No!
 The Marching Hundred is financially supported by the Department of Athletics.

 How much does it cost?
 There is a one-time $40.00 lab fee for the class.
 You’ll need to pay for housing and meals during Band Camp, bring your own lyre (except piccolos), and purchase a specific pair of all-white marching shoes.
 Other than those 4 items, your membership in the Hundred is free.